-Get ready to learn everything about baking with yeast to make your favorite sweet doughs and breads!
+Get ready to learn how to bake with yeast!
+Here is everything about baking with yeast to make your favorite sweet doughs and breads!

 What is Yeast?